binipringle/right-to-be-forgotten/_texts/0-outline.md

 - {:.indent-3}**Expert witnesses** “use specialized knowledge to interpret evidence or explain it to the jury.”
 Do not need to have firsthand knowledge of the controversy in question.
 - {:.indent-3}**Character witnesses** “offer information about the good or the bad character of a party or witness.”
 The FRE limits the use of character witnesses.
 - **Real evidence** is “any physical evidence that a party claims played a direct role in the controversy.” (p.
 8)
+- {:.indent-3}**For “real” evidence to be admitted into evidence, someone has to request it be admitted in a request to admit or a pretrial conference.
+To admit evidence, the court requires that the evidence be authenticated or identified.
+R 901.
 - **Documentary evidence** "encompasses any type of writing or recording of information.” (p.
 8)
 - **Demonstrative evidence** is “not an object that played a role in the disputed events. (…) Charts, tables, pictures, maps and graphs are common types of demonstrative evidence.” (pp. 8-9)
 - **Stipulations** are when both parties agree on a fact.
 When they do, they can stipulate that the fact is true for the purposes of litigation. (p.
 9)
 - **Judicial Notice** is when “if a fact is indisputably true (…) the trial judge can take judicial notice of the fact.”
 The fact must be either “generally known” or “accurately and readily determined.” (p.
 10)
 - **Circumstantial evidence** (FRE does not use this phrase) is “any evidence that requires the jury to make an inference connecting the evidence with a disputed fact.” (p.
 14).
+Compare with
-Compare with direct evidence, which “requires no inferential bridge; it directly establishes a contested fact.” (p.
+- **Direct evidence**, “requires no inferential bridge; it directly establishes a contested fact.” (p.
 14).
-- {:.indent-3}*Note to ask Valentine if true: All evidence - including direct evidence - depends on some inferences.
-“The longer the chain of inferences, … the less likely the jury will reach the decision [a party] desire[s].” (p.
-17).*
+- **Indirect evidence** requires the jury to make more inferential leaps.

+Introduction, Authentication; Rules: Review FRE Table of Contents, Read 101, 102, 901(a), Skim 901(b) (note these are examples) and 902; Readings: Text: Ch.
+2, 3, 69; Additional Material: Watch M & S video for chapter 69 entitled “Authentication” available at: http://merrittevidence.com/index.asp  (see Video Mini Classes); Review in class problem.

+- {:.indent-2}something
+- {:.indent-2}something
+- {:.indent-2}something

 ---

+## III.
+Raising and resolving evidentiary objections

+**Motion to suppress** is a pretrial motion that argues that the opposing party’s evidence was illegally obtained.

+**Motion in limine** is a pretrial motion to exclude evidence or seeking permission to include evidence, as allowed under the FRE.

+**Objection** is made by a party in trial to stop the other party from admitting evidence not allowed by the FRE as evidence (for example, an incompetent witness) and is made before that evidence is admitted.
+If evidence is inadmissible but a party does not object in a timely manner and/or fails to state the specific ground of the objection, the evidence might be admitted.

+**Motion to strike** is made by a party when an item of evidence not allowed by the FRE has already entered the record.
+A motion to strike is a recourse a party uses when they weren’t fast enough to forestall objectionable evidence; if the motion to strike is granted, the judge tells the jury that the item is struck from the evidence and they should ignore.

+**Offer of proof**.
+If one party objects to the evidence they can make an offer of proof to show the judge what the evidence entails. *If the party doesn’t make the offer of proof, the party waives the right to object on appeal.* If the substance of the evidence is apparent from the context, the party doesn’t have to make an offer of proof. (pp. 44-45)

+---

-## Preserving Claims of Error
+## IV.
+Preserving claims of error

-**Rule 103** provides that a party may claim error in a ruling to admit or exclude evidence only if the error affects a substantial right of the party **and** (1) if the ruling admits evidence, a party, on the record, (A) timely objects or moves to strike; **and** (B) states the specific ground, unless it was apparent from the context; **or** (2) if the ruling excludes evidence, a party informs the court of its substance by an offer of proof, unless the substance was apparent from the context.
-Fed.
-R. Evid.
-103.
+**Rule 103**.
+If there was an error in an evidentiary ruling, a party may claim error if the erroneous ruling affects a substantial right of the party **and** (1) if the ruling admits evidence, a party (A) timely objects or moves to strike; **and** (B) states the specific ground, unless it was apparent from the context; **or** (2) if the ruling excludes evidence, a party informs the court of its substance by an offer of proof, unless the substance was apparent from the context.
+If the evidence is not challenged in a timely manner, an appellate court will not consider the evidentiary challenge.

+**Plain error** is an error that is so egregious that a reasonable person would lose faith in the justice system.
 A court may take notice of a plain error affecting a substantial right, even if the claim of error was not properly preserved.
 Fed.
 R. Evid.
 103(e).

-Plain error is an error that is so egregious that a reasonable person would lose faith in the justice system.
+**Reversible error** is an evidentiary error by a trial judge that affects a substantial right of a party which means that there is a reasonable probability that had the judge not made the error (the evidence would have been admitted or excluded during trial) that the outcome of the entire trial would have been different.

+**Harmless error** is when an appellate court finds the judge made an evidentiary error but that error did not affect a substantial right because there was other evidence that supported trial verdict.

-To be successful on appeal an appellant will have to convince the appellate court that the trial judge’s evidentiary determination was both abuse of discretion and plain error, and a substantial right was violated (violation of substantial right is when the outcome of the trial would have been different if that evidence had been handled differently).
+To be successful on appeal an appellant will have to convince the appellate court that the trial judge’s evidentiary determination was **both abuse of discretion and plain error, and a substantial right was violated**.
+A violation of a substantial right is when the outcome of the trial would have been different if that evidence had been handled differently.

 ---

-## Limitations
+## V. Limiting Instructions

+**Rule 105** When evidence is admissible against a party or for a purpose but not against another party or for another purpose, the court, if requested, must instruct the jury accordingly.
+A limiting instruction is an instruction from the judge to the jury, telling the jury to disregard evidence for a specific purpose or against a party.

-**Rule 105** limits evidence that is not admissible against other parties or for other purposes.
-"If the court admits evidence that is admissible against a party or for a purpose--but not against another party or for another purpose--the court, on timely request, must restrict the evidence to its proper scope and instruct the jury accordingly."
-Fed.
-R. Evid.
-105.
+Rule 105 provides that if the court admits evidence that is admissible for one purpose (or against one party) but not another, the court, on timely request, must restrict the evidence to its proper scope and instruct the jury accordingly.
+Such instructions are not always easy for juries to follow, but the courts need to suppose that juries will follow instructions.
+Relying on that supposition, Rule 105 aims to ensure that proceedings are fair.

 ---
+## VI.
+Preliminary Questions

+**Rule 104(a)**.
+A preliminary question is a question about whether evidence is admissible on its face.
+This question is decided by a judge.
+When deciding this question, the judge is not bound by rules of evidence except those on privilege.

+Rules: Read Rules:103, 104(a), 105, skim 104(b); Readings: Text: Ch.
+4, 5, 34 p.
+425-429, 437 -end [focus on §3 - Dowling case) basics of standard for 104(a); Additional Materials: Smalls, Gomez-Norena

+---

-## Relevance
+## VII.
+Relevance

-Under Rule 401 of the Federal Rules of Evidence, evidence is relevant if has any tendency to make a fact of consequence more or less probable than it would be without that evidence.
+**Rule 401** of the Federal Rules of Evidence states that evidence is relevant if it has any tendency to make a fact of consequence more or less probable than it would be without that evidence.
+A fact of consequence is a fact that goes to prove or disprove some part of an element of a claim, charge or defense, cause of action or theory of the case.
+The Federal Rules of Evidence favor broad admissibility so as to allow parties to bring in as much evidence as possible (to an extent) to assist in proving their case.
+Relevance supports efficiency by keeping the jury focused on relevant facts.

+**Rule 401**.
+Evidence is relevant if it has any tendency to make a fact of consequence more or less probable than the fact would be without that evidence.
 A fact of consequence is a fact that goes to prove or disprove an element of a claim, charge, defense or cause of action (theory of the case).
-The standard for relevance is very low.
-The Federal Rules of Evidence favor broad admissibility so all evidence that has a reasonable or logical connection to the point to be determined is relevant and thus potentially admissible.
-The policy rationale that governs the Federal Rules of Evidence is the idea that all relevant evidence should be provided to a jury or judge so that they can render a fair and just determination of the case unless that evidence is prejudicial to one of the parties.
-Irrelevant evidence should be left out because it could confuse the jury by unnecessarily complicating facts, thus making it harder for them to reach a fair determination, or it could compromise judicial efficiency by causing unnecessary expense or delay.
+The policy reason for this broad admissibility is the idea that all relevant evidence should be provided to a jury or judge so that they can render a fair and just determination unless doing so would unfairly prejudice one of the parties.
+Unfair prejudice would occur if irrelevant evidence were admitted because it could confuse the jury or cause unnecessary expense or delay.

-Any tendency = very low bar
+Relevance, Excluding Relevant Evidence for Prejudice, Confusion Waste of Time, etc.; Rules: 401, 402, 403; Readings: Text: Ch.
+6, 7; Additional readings: Stone (Motion to Admit), Boros, Weiglus; Readings: Text: Review 6 and 7 as necessary, Read 8; Additional Materials:  Poe, Haley; HYPO about witness testimony swastika on neck

-- Walsh (D) crossed center line of highway and hit oncoming vehicle, seriously injuring Mary Hitchcock (P).
-P sued D for negligence, claiming D was driving drunk.
-Witness met D 3 hours before accident.
-Said D didn't seem drunk, didn’t smell drunk.
-P argues that witness’s testimony is not relevant because 3 hours is a lot; D could have got drunk within 3 hours.
-D’s argument that it is meets that any tendency standard.
-D’s attorney could say not slam dunk but any tendency.
+- Hitchcock v.
+Walsh hypo (D crossed center line of highway, hitting P's car and seriously injuring P, who sued D for negligence claiming D drunk; D seeks to admit W testimony that D was sober 3 hours before accident; P argues 3 hours long time but court finds relevant because any tendency).

-- What if P wants to introduce evidence that Walsh was drunk when he came into the hospital?
-Defense wants to keep it out.
-Why is Walsh’s drunkenness a fact of consequence to Hitchcock’s lawsuit but may well have not been if Walsh sued hospital who took care of him after car accident?
-Here Walsh’s cause of action is medical malpractice.
-If they dropped him, it had nothing to do with him being drunk.
-If defendant (hospital) can prove that he acted out – acted recklessly – because he was drunk, maybe evidence that Walsh was drunk when he arrived at hospital is relevant.
+- Walsh v.
+Hospital hypo (Walsh sued hospital who took care of him after car accident for medical malpractice where nurse gave him wrong medicine causing permanent paralysis).
+Evidence at issue is D's W testimony that P was drunk.
+Evidence goes to prove that P acted out (acted recklessly) when he arrived at hospital because he was drunk and that's why the mistake was made.
+Court found that drunkenness was fact of consequence and W testimony relevant because any tendency.
 However, even if evidence was admitted, it could negatively influence the jury, so defense should raise objection under 403.

 - Boros sells medications over the internet.
 Charge is conspiracy to traffic in controlled substances.
 Prosecutor brings in expert to show why it’s not a good idea to sell particular kinds of medications to a consumer without a doctor’s supervision.